xuqi2024/openflexure-microscope/docs/upright_swappable_optics_module.md

 >i  **Note**
 >i
 >i Tolerances on the mount are deliberately tight so that the dowels are secured.
-It is recommended to use a [rubber mallet]{qty:1, cat:tool} or similar to drive the dowels into place without warping or damaging the part.
+It is recommended to use a [nylon hammer]{qty:1, cat:tool} or similar to drive the dowels into place without warping or damaging the part.

 ![](swappablephotos/mountprepare.jpg)
 ![](swappablephotos/mounthammer.jpg)